anthcourtney/ansible-role-cis-amazon-linux/README.md

 If you are attempting to obtain compliance against an industry-accepted security standard, like PCI DSS, APRA or ISO 27001, then you need to demonstrate that you have applied documented hardening standards against all systems within scope of assessment.

-If you are running Amazon Linux, then this role attempts to provide one piece of the compliance puzzle.
+If you are running Amazon Linux, then this role attempts to provide one piece of the solution to the compliance puzzle.

 Here Be Dragons!
 ----------------